chafey/dumbo-drop/README.md

 ## Questions for Mikeal

-1. db objects (for dynamodb) are created in several places, can we just use one instead?
+1. db objects (for dynamodb) are created in several places, can we just use one instead? [yes]
-2. when a .state file is present, why are the last two characters of the filename returned for "startAfter"
+2. when a .state file is present, why are the last two characters of the filename returned for "startAfter" [not sure]
 3. what is the purpose of the getUrl() logic where the path is different if the bucket has a . in it?
+   * Half to construct urls different if the bucket has a period in it?  may be some api in the aws-sdk that will do this logic

 # Possible Refactorings/Enhancements

-* Replace single file functions with batch functions (parseFile->parseFiles, skipItem->skipItems, executeParseFile->executeParseFileslambda get-parse_file_v2)
+* Replace single file functions with batch functions (parseFile->parseFiles, skipItem->skipItems, executeParseFile->executeParseFileslambda get-parse_file_v2) [OK]
-* autocreate AWS resources
+* autocreate AWS resources [OK]
   * block bucket
   * dynamoddb table
   * car bucket
 * Move inflight and display "state" from appState to local state in the run-file/run-bulk files and exported via debug property?
-* Combine runFile with parseFile, runBulk with parseFiles
+* Combine runFile with parseFile, runBulk with parseFiles [OK]
 * rethink names.
   * drop "v2".
   * change pull-bucket to "prepare", "chunk" or something like that?